ImperialCollegeLondon/rse_further_git_course/episodes/l2-03-releases_tags.md

 `git graph`) again.

 Note that `tasty` can now be used like other git references, such as commit hashes and branch names.
-For example, you can run `git checkout tasty` to (temporarily) update the contents of your repo to be as they were back when you added half an onion to the instructions.
+For example, you can run `git switch --detach tasty` to (temporarily) update the contents of your repo to be as they were back when you added half an onion to the instructions.
+(Note that you need to include the `--detach` option!)

 You may now be wondering, if this is the case, then how is a tag different from a branch?
 Try checking out `tasty` to see what happens:

 ```
-git checkout tasty
+git switch --detach tasty
 ```
 {: .commands}